coding-ai/EasyApply-Linkedin/README.md

 ### Prerequisites

-1. Install selenium.
-I used `pip` to install the selenium package.
+1. Install selenium and beautifulsoup4.
+I used `anaconda` to install these packages.

+`conda create -n <env_name> python=3.11`
+`conda install conda-forge::selenium`
-`pip install selenium`
+`conda install anaconda::beautifulsoup4`

 2. Selenium requires a driver to interface with the chosen browser.
 Make sure the driver is in your path, you will need to add your `driver_path` to the `config.json` file.